AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript.md

 these 51 (5.07%) were labeled as positive, and 955 (94.9%) as negative.

-Subsequently, cycles of prediction/review tasks were performed, in which manually reviewed records (R task) were used to train the ML classification algorithm which is used then to reclassify all records (P task).
+Subsequently, cycles of prediction/review tasks were performed, in which manually reviewed records (R tasks) were used to train the ML classification algorithm which is used then to reclassify all records (P tasks).
+In total 5 review tasks were required in addition to the initial one (tab.
+1), for a total of 94 extra reviewed articles (90 predicted as uncertain and 4 as positive).
+After task 11, the two susbsequent P tasks returned no uncertain or positive prediction which were not already reviewed and therefore the first cycle was termined.

 | Task | Task type | Uncertain      | Positive       | Negative        | Reviewed |
 |-----:|:----------|:---------------|:---------------|:----------------|:---------|